vszakats/hb/README.md

 If you want to use the `gtsln` library instead of `gtstd` or `gtcrs`, then you also need to install `libslang`.
-If you installed the ports collection, then all you need to do to install `libslang` is to run the following commands, which may require that you run `su` first to get the correct permissions:
+If you installed the ports collection, then all you need to do to install `libslang` is to run the following command, which may require that you run `su` first to get the right permissions:

     $ pkg install libslang2